 Moving From First Steps Gradually to a Revolutionary Advancement

 If instituted, my public policy proposal will result in an economy where worker-owned and self-directed business enterprises will perform most economic activity after a 20-year transition period.
-When worker-owned and self-directed businesses are predominant, we will not just have greatly reduce economic disparities and more meaningful democracy; we will have higher life satisfaction and a more prosperous nation.
+When worker-owned and self-directed businesses are predominant, we will greatly reduce economic disparities and have a more meaningful democracy, higher life satisfaction, and a more prosperous nation.

 Employee-owned and controlled businesses exist with conventional businesses, which facilitates societal transformation to one where worker-owned and self-directed enterprises are the predominant kind of business.
 The new society can evolve within the old.
 Worker-owned and self-directed enterprises are in all sectors of our economy, from banking, finance, and insurance to education, manufacturing, retail, and agriculture.
 Nationwide, 300 worker cooperatives having 7,000 worker-owners now exist, with total annual revenue of over $400 million.